 The line between our online and offline lives is indistinguishable.
 In these tech-fueled times, our homes, societal well-being, economic prosperity and nation’s security are impacted by the internet.

-The overarching theme for Cybersecurity Awareness Month 2020 is “Do Your Part. #BeCyberSmart.”
+The overarching theme for Cybersecurity Awareness Month 2021 is “Do Your Part. #BeCyberSmart.”
 The theme empowers individuals and organizations to own their role in protecting their part of cyberspace.
 If everyone does their part – implementing stronger security practices, raising community awareness, educating vulnerable audiences or training employees – our interconnected world will be safer and more resilient for everyone.

 Throughout October, the National Cybersecurity Alliance will focus on the following areas in our promotions and outreach.
 Partners are welcome to follow along with us but also encouraged to create their own areas of focus relevant to their organization:

 The National Cybersecurity Alliance and the Cybersecurity and Infrastructure Security Agency invite you to celebrate Cybersecurity Awareness Month 2021 this October as we raise awareness about the importance of cybersecurity and ensure that all individuals and organizations have the information and tools they need to be safer and more secure online.
 “Do Your Part. #BeCyberSmart.”